Sisters of Mercy: Expansion

 In the 10 years between the founding and her death on 11 November 1841, McAuley established additional independent foundations in Ireland and England: Tullamore (1836), Charleville (1836), Carlow (1837), Cork (1837), Limerick (1838), Bermondsey, London (1839), Galway (1840), Birr (1840), and St Mary's Convent, Birmingham (1841), as well as branch houses of the Dublin community in Kingstown (1835) and Booterstown (1838).

 The Sisters offered free schools for the poor, academies for the daughters of the rising middle class, and "houses of mercy", providing shelter for poor youth and women in Dublin and other cities who were in danger of being exploited.
 They were called upon by bishops in several major epidemics of cholera to nurse people in homes and in the public hospitals.

 Their services were in much demand.
 McAuley opened the first Convent of Mercy in England at Bermondsey on 19 November 1839 for the education of children and the visitation of the poor, sick, and needy.
 Mother Mary Clare Moore was appointed Superior.
 The convent was designed in the 'Gothic Style' by Augustus Pugin, his first purpose-designed religious community building.
 It was destroyed during World War II.

 In May 1842, at the request of Bishop Fleming, a small colony of Sisters of Mercy crossed the Atlantic to found the congregation at St. John's, Newfoundland.
 In 1846, the sisters arrived in Perth, Australia.
 In the United States, the first community of Sisters of Mercy was established in Pittsburgh, Pennsylvania, in 1843, followed by Providence, Rhode Island, in 1851.
-Sisters from Limerick opened a house in Glasgow in 1849 and a band from Carlow, Irland arrived in New Zealand, in 1850.
+Sisters from Limerick opened a house in Glasgow in 1849 and a band from Carlow, Ireland arrived in New Zealand, in 1850.
 In 1860, St Catharine's Convent was founded in Edinburgh and in 1868, the English community established houses in Shrewsbury and on the island of Guernsey.